Program Title – Computer Engineering Technician

 Semester 2

-Communications 2 is a one-semester course that applies the oral and written communication tools learned in the first semester to specific business/technical applications as required by industry today.
-The student will enhance writing skills acquired in COMM1 and learn to produce effective documents including business letters, emails, employment documents as well as reports applicable to their field of study.
+Communications 2 is a one-semester course that applies the oral and written communication tools learned in Comm1 to specific business/technical applications as required by industry today.
+The student will enhance the writing skills acquired in COMM1 and learn to produce effective documents including business letters, emails, employment documents as well as reports applicable to their field of study.
 Students will also learn how to plan and participate in meeting situations and participate in mock interviews (as applicable) so that they are prepared to transition into the competitive employment market.
 Students will continue to learn and apply proper language and grammatical structures and apply editing strategies to business/technical documents through both in-class/online activities and through the usage of the customized Mylab online grammar tool.
-As with COMM1, the content will be inclusive and reflect the diverse workplace that students will find themselves in in the future.
+As with COMM1, the content will be inclusive and reflect the diverse workplace that students will experience in the future.

-*International students will receive additional language support through the concurrent delivery of CM2933 (Enhanced Comm2) which continues to focus on the foundational grammar, punctuation and sentence structure skills introduced in CM1933.
+*Students for whom English is not their first language will receive additional language support through the concurrent delivery of CM2933 (Enhanced Comm2) which continues to focus on the foundational grammar, punctuation, and sentence structure skills introduced in CM1933.

 An operating system is an organized collection of programs and data designed to manage the resources of a computer system and provide a base upon which applications can be developed and run.
 This course is designed to build a foundation in basic server administration.
 It covers all of the critical Windows Server 2016 features, including the features unique to this operating system.
 The students will learn how to choose the right server edition for their needs, and learn how to install, configure, customize, manage, and troubleshoot their server.